nojronatron/markdown-toc/README.md

 # Create Markdown TOC README

 Locates all Level 2 headings in the currently selected markdown file and creates a clean, orderly table of contents near the top of the document.
-As expected, the table of contents entries link to all discovered Level 2 heading labels within the doc, simplifying navigation.
+As expected, the table of contents entries link to all discovered Level 2 heading labels within the document, simplifying navigation.

 ## Features

-- Creates a Table of Contents in the currently open markdown file.
+- Creates a table of contents in the currently open markdown file just prior to the 1st Level 2 heading.
-- Links to Level 2 heading IDs are stored in Table of contents near top of document.
+- Links to Level 2 headings are stored in the generated table of contents.
+- Supports standard Headings (prefixed with `#`) and alternate Headings syntax (`=` or `-` characters on nextline following heading title).
+- Will try to put the generated Table of Contents near the top of the document if there is no Level 1 Heading.
+- Attempts to be non-destructive but will strip-out Heading characters that link fragments do not support.
 - Uses the VSCode Command Palette to insert the new table of contents.
-- Supports standard Headings (prefixed with `#`) and alternate Headings syntax (`=` or `-` characters on nextline following heading title).

 See [CHANGELOG.md](./CHANGELOG.md) for details.